JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Boutique Quality Level 5
 - Planet Tone $60ea handmade in USA
 - Planet Tones are only $60 and are handmade in USA
 - Jumptown Rock 60ea [Jumptown Rock](https://www.facebook.com/marketplace/item/340484457270370/) Handwound in USA and shipped set for $119.
-Any color.
+Any color including patterns
 - Frogdog $80 handmade in USA
 - Nordstrand Audio $82ea
 - Rail hammer are $100ea and look amazing with rails and poles!